sugarac/Java-Interview-Questions-and-Answers/README.md

 > It is used to initialize the static data member. <br />
 It is excuted before main method at the time of classloading. <br />

+### final
+* What is final variable?
+What is final method?
+What is final class?
+> The value of final variable can't be changed.
+Final methods can't be overriden.
+Final class can't be inherited.
+* Can you declare the main method as final?
+> Yes, such as, public static final void main(String[] args){}.

 ### Inheritance
 * What is this in java?
 > It is a keyword that that refers to the current object.